Contrary to popular belief, the phrase “separation of church and state” is not written in the U.S. Constitution.

-- The Establishment Clause: “Congress shall make no law respecting an establishment of religion. . . .” and,
+- The Establishment Clause: “Congress shall make no law respecting an establishment of religion. . . .”;

-The U.S. Supreme Court first cited the phrase, “wall of separation between church and state,” in 1947 (Everson v.
-Board of Educ. of Ewing, 330 U.S. 1, 15-16) from a well-known concept expressed by Thomas Jefferson in a letter to the Danbury Baptist Association.
+The U.S. Supreme Court first cited the phrase, “wall of separation between church and state,” in 1947 Everson v.
+Board of Educ. of Ewing, 330 U.S. 1, 15-16.
+Thomas Jefferson wrote about the well-known concept in a letter to the Danbury Baptist Association.

-While the Supreme Court did rule that a “wall of separation between church and state” exists, they did so based upon seven words from one personal letter rather than from the Constitution.
-As a result, the Supreme Court created an erroneous precedent, ruling that law could be created from a personal letter instead of the Constitution.
+While the Supreme Court did rule that a “wall of separation between church and state” exists, they did so based upon seven words from one personal letter rather than the U.S. Constitution.
+As a result, the Supreme Court created an erroneous precedent, ruling that laws could be created from a personal letter instead of the Constitution.

 Even if a letter was a law in the United States, the Supreme Court misinterpreted what Jefferson wrote.
 It, like most people, make judgments about facts and/or statements by taking a text out of context, thereby redefining the original meaning of the text.

-The Supreme Court obviously failed to understand Thomas Jefferson’s meaning within the context of his work ( The Jeffersonian Cyclopedia, Writings of Thomas Jefferson, or Memoir, Correspondence, and Miscellanies, From the Papers of Thomas Jefferson).
+The Supreme Court appears to have ignored or failed to understand Thomas Jefferson’s meaning within the context of his extensive work: The Jeffersonian Cyclopedia, Writings of Thomas Jefferson, or Memoir, Correspondence, and Miscellanies, From the Papers of Thomas Jefferson.

 Why didn’t the Supreme Court choose this text for their ruling?
 Or his use of “natural rights” in other documents?

-It is obvious that from Thomas Jefferson’s compiled work that terms like, “fence” or “wall” were used within the context of describing the importance of limited government to prevent its interferance with religious activities.
+It is obvious that from Thomas Jefferson’s compiled work that terms like “fence” or “wall” were used within the context of describing the importance of limited government to prevent its interference with religious activities.

 Thomas Jefferson intentionally used the phrases “self-evident truths” and “endowed by our Creator” when he wrote The Declaration of Independence.
-The Founding Fathers most certainly considered the Declaration as a legal document, beginning with: “IN CONGRESS, July 4, 1776.
+The founding fathers most certainly considered the Declaration of Independence as a legal document, beginning with: “IN CONGRESS, July 4, 1776.
 The unanimous Declaration of the thirteen united States of America;” and closing with: “We, therefore, the Representatives of the united States of America, in General Congress, Assembled…”

 The Declaration of Independence is listed in the first volume of the U.S. Code under the heading Organic Laws of the United States.
 U.S. Code is the permanent law of the United States.
 “Organic” is defined as “of, relating to, or constituting the law by which a government or organization exists.”